maplepreneur/Timmies-TUI/README.md

 # Timmies TUI

-`timmies` is a Go CLI/TUI time tracker using Charm libraries.
+`timmies` is an Open-Source Go CLI/TUI time tracker using Charm libraries.

 Created with ❤️ by **Voxel North Technologies Inc.**